The World Is Your Classroom

 - Environmental geology

-The Undergraduate Student Geological Organization (USGO) is an active student-led organization that provides special field trips, welcomes speakers from other universities and colleges, and hosts social events throughout the academic year.
+The Society of Earth and Environmental Science Students (SEESS) is an active student-led organization that provides special field trips, welcomes speakers from other universities and colleges, and hosts social events throughout the academic year.